AlJohri/kar/README.md

 `kar` focuses on **full argument propagation** to allow easily wrapping existing CLI tools.
 If you need to wrap an existing cli tool to make it easy to run daily tasks, preconfigured with your project-specific settings while still keeping the flexibility of passing arbitray arguments to the original tool, `kar` is for you.

+This is alpha software, subject to change.
+Currently `kar` only supports `bash` but I hope to make it language-agnostic in the future.

 #### Common Use Cases

 - wrap your custom `awslogs get` command with a preconfigured log group